1.4 Classroom Climate and DASA

 Key Takeaways

-A classroom teacher does not need to solve the entire legal process alone.
-The teacher should interrupt immediate harm, support the student, document objective facts, and follow school policy for reporting to the appropriate administrator or DASA contact.
-The teacher should also continue instructional work that strengthens respectful community.
+Every school must designate at least one trained Dignity Act Coordinator (DAC).
+A classroom teacher does not solve the legal process alone: interrupt immediate harm, support the student, document objective facts, and report to the appropriate administrator or DAC under school policy, then continue instruction that strengthens respectful community.

 If students mock a classmate's name, accent, clothing, disability, religion, race, gender expression, family structure, or economic status, the first move is to stop the behavior.
 A calm, direct response is stronger than public shaming.
-The teacher can name the norm, state that the comment is not acceptable, redirect the group, and check on the targeted student privately.
+Name the norm, state that the comment is not acceptable, redirect the group, and check on the targeted student privately.

-Moving only the targeted student can unintentionally punish the student who was harmed.
-Ignoring the behavior suggests the norm is optional.
-Waiting weeks for a general lesson allows the harm to continue.
-A better response is immediate protection plus follow-up.
+Moving only the targeted student can unintentionally punish the person who was harmed.
+Ignoring the behavior signals the norm is optional.
+Waiting weeks for a general lesson lets the harm continue.
+The credited response is immediate protection plus documented follow-up.

 | Phase | Teacher action | Purpose |